 About Me

-Bobble is a very active toddler and, though he doesn't speak much yet, he gets his point across with American Sign Language.
-We've been working on signing with him and he is taking to it swimmingly.
+Bobble is a very active preschooler that loves art, weather, and baking.
 He's an animal lover (as am I) that is obsessed with books and playing outside.
 I'm also convinced he's part frog, as he will play in the water as long as he can get away with it.
 (This, unfortunately, includes the water bowl for our cats.)
+Oh, and in case you're wondering, we weren't mean enough to actually name our son Bobble.

 I was always "green" at heart, but I wasn't what you would call a "crunchy" mom..... at least, it didn't start out that way!
 I knew I wanted to cloth diaper our child(ren) because it was best for their skin (and our pocket book!).
 It did turn into quite the obsession, however, and that was our introduction to many more "green" things.

 I wanted to save the Earth when I was a child, and was always reading something about recycling, what we can do to lessen pollution, etc. This, mind you, was in elementary school.
 Yes, it goes back a long time.
 Combine that love for "green" things with the cloth diaper obsession.... then throw in cloth wipes.
 Yes, wipes.
 Simple little thing, but why not save that much more money?
 That much less chemical against my baby's skin!
 I then learned about one product after another, and before you know it: POOF!
-I'm this crunchy mama who keeps striving to find more reusable products with no harmful things in them (like BPA) to make our whole family greener (and healthier!).
+I'm this "crunchy" mama who keeps striving to find more reusable products with no harmful things in them (like BPA) to make our whole family greener (and healthier!).

 The hope for this blog is simply for me to share about my journey through motherhood.
 Sharing the great moments, the frustrations, tricks, and tips.
 Also, since I'm striving to lead a greener lifestyle, there will also be mention of products I've found that can help with that, reviews, and even some giveaways.